Taylor Hill (model): Early life

 Hill was born in Palatine, Illinois, and raised in Arvada, Colorado.
-Beginning at an early age, she was a gymnast, before becoming a model.
-She has three siblings: sisters Logan Rae and Mackinley, and a brother Chase.
-Mackinley and Chase are also models.
-She graduated from Pomona High School in Arvada at the age of 16.

 Career

 Hill was discovered in 2011 at the age of 14 by talent agent Jim Jordan at a ranch in Granby, Colorado where Hill and her family rode horses.
-Jordan photographed Hill and subsequently shopped the images, securing her contracts with a number of modeling agencies.

 In 2013, she started out her modeling career when she was featured on Intimissimi's catalog.
 She has been in print campaigns for Forever 21.

 In 2014 she modeled for H&M and walked the Victoria's Secret Fashion Show for the first time, the youngest model on their rotation at the age of 18.
 That year she became the face of Rosa Cha.

 She was voted "2015's Most Promising Model" by Couturesques readers.
 In 2015, she hosted an event for Victoria's Secret PINK.
 That same year she became a Victoria's Secret Angel.
 Also she advertised Versus Versace.
 In August 2015, she won "Model of the Year" in social media at Fashion Media Awards.

-In 2016, she played a model in the film The Neon Demon and made her debut at No. 17 on Forbes' "The World's Top-Earning Models" list, with estimated earnings of $4 million between 2015 and 2016.
+In 2016 made her debut at No. 17 on Forbes' "The World's Top-Earning Models" list, with estimated earnings of $4 million between 2015 and 2016.
 In July 2016, she was named as the new face of French beauty brand Lancôme.

-She has appeared in editorials for American, British, French, Spanish, Japanese, Arabian, Mexican and Turkish Vogue, Harper's Bazaar, French, Dutch and Australian Elle, W, Madame Figaro, Dazed, LOVE, V, Russian Número, Pop Magazine, British, Spanish, Turkish, Italian Cosmopolitan, Russh Magazine, Grazia, Glamour and Italian Marie Claire.
+She has appeared in editorials for the American, British, French, Spanish, Japanese, Arabian, Mexican and Turkish Vogue, Harper's Bazaar, the French, Dutch and Australian Elle, and other publications.

 In 2016 her name has reached No. 9 with 3.6 million followers on the "Most Followed Models" list by Harper's Bazaar.
-She has 22 million Instagram followers as of February 2023.
+She has 24.6 million Instagram followers as of December 2024.

-After working in campaigns and photoshoots, she walked for high fashion designers Versace, Valentino, Chanel, Armani, Moschino, Dolce & Gabbana, Brandon Maxwell, Balmain, Givenchy, Tommy Hilfiger, Fendi, H&M, Ralph Lauren, Kenzo, Alexander Wang, Lanvin, DKNY, Marc Jacobs, Miu Miu, Michael Kors and Bottega Veneta during the New York, Milan and Paris Fashion Weeks.
+After working in campaigns and photoshoots, she walked for high fashion designers Versace, Valentino, Chanel, Armani, Moschino, and others.
 She has been the face for advertisements of Jimmy Choo by Craig McDean, Michael Kors by Mario Testino, Topshop by Giampaolo Sgura, David Yurman by Bruce Weber and Joe's Jeans by Mario Sorrenti between 2016 and 2018.

+Hill has also appeared in small roles in TV productions and films including The Broken Hearts Gallery, Dating and New York, and Babylon.

 Personal life

-She began a relationship with British cannabis entrepreneur Daniel Fryer in 2020.
-In June 2021, she announced their engagement.
+In June 2021, Hill announced that she was engaged to private equity investor Daniel Fryer.
+In June 2023, the couple got married in Winter Park, Colorado.